 In recent times F B Hall has carried out contracts which include The Base Shopping Centre, the Centreplace redevelopment, The University of Waikato Library, and University Halls of Residence, to name a few.

 Since 1923 F B Hall & Co has been owned by shareholders employed in the business.
-Current shareholders are Ken Douglas, Colin Middlemisss, Wayne Hodgetts, Joe Calkin, Mike Wilson, Bruce Wallace and Jason McLaren.
+Joe Calkin is now Managing with current shareholders are Colin Middlemisss, Wayne Hodgetts, Joe Calkin, Mike Wilson, Bruce Wallace, Jason McLaren and Glen Mackintosh.